erquhart/convex-oss-stats/README.md

 ### Note on npm data

 npm data accessed by this component is public and doesn't require any credentials.

-### Convex App

-You'll need a Convex App to use the component.
-Follow any of the [Convex quickstarts](https://docs.convex.dev/home) to set one up.

 ## Installation